ufal/pcedt2.0-coref/README.md

 The manual annotation has been conducted for coreferential nodes in sections `wsj_1900`-`49` by two annotators.
 These alignment links are labeled by the `coref_gold` type.
-However, for a coreferential node that has no aligned counterpart in the other language, one could not determine if it results from a human decision, or a decision by one of the automatic alignment methods.
-For this reason, the `align_coref` attribute is annotated.
+However, for a coreferential node that has no aligned counterpart in the other language, one could not determine if the absence of alignment  is a result of a human decision, or a decision by one of the automatic alignment methods.
+The `align_coref` attribute is annotated for this purpose.
+Therefore, if a tectogrammatical node belongs to one of the sections `wsj_1900`-`49` and it has the `align_coref` attribute defined and true, it is clear that this node was treated by hand.
-All the tectogrammatical nodes from the sections `wsj_1900`-`49` with this attribute defined and true were treated by hand.
-All the others were aligned using the original alignment, combining GIZA++ and the heuristics.
+On the other hand, all the other nodes were aligned using the original alignment, combining GIZA++ and the heuristics.
+Manual annotation of alignment is elborated in a greater detail in (Novák and Nedoluzhko, 2015).

+Supervised aligner has been applied on all the coreferential nodes in PCEDT 2.0 Coref, except for those belonging to the sections `wsj_1900`-`49`.
+The links produced by this aligner are of the `coref_supervised` type.
+Analogous to the manual annotation, the `align_coref` attribute serves to indicate all the nodes treated by supervised approach, even those eventually with no counterpart.
+The supervised method was trained on the manually annotated data from the sections `wsj_1900`-`49`, using the features capturing the original GIZA++ alignment and the topology of tectogrammatical trees from both language sides, grammatical features, and combination of previous.
+The supervised alignment approach is described in a greater detail in (Novák and Žabokrtský, 2014) and (Nedoluzhko et al., 2016).

+The annotation of alignment for tectogrammatical coreferential nodes is represented by the following attributes:
+* `align_coref`: defined and true for the nodes whose alignment was treated either manually or using a supervised approach
+* `alignment`: node alignment
+  * `counterpart.rf`: the ID of the aligned counterpart
+  * `type`: type of the alignment; in PCEDT 2.0 Coref the `coref_gold` and `coref_supervised` types are introduced for the counterparts found by hand and by the supervised method, respectively